MinishLab/model2vec/README.md

 # Make sequences of token embeddings
 token_embeddings = model.encode_as_sequence(["It's dangerous to go alone!", "It's a secret to everybody."])
 ```
+For advanced usage, see our [inference docs](https://minish.ai/packages/model2vec/inference).
 Instead of using one of our models, you can also distill your own Model2Vec model from a Sentence Transformer model.
 First, install the `distillation` extras with:

 ```bash
 pip install model2vec[distill]
 ```

 Then, you can distill a model in ~30 seconds on a CPU with the following code snippet:

 ```python
 from model2vec.distill import distill